steve-community/steve/README.md

     http://<your-server-ip>:<port>/steve/manager

-### Add a charging point
+### Add a charge point

-1. In order for SteVe to accept messages from a charging point, the charge charging point must first be registered.
-To add a charging point to SteVe select *Data Management* >> *Charge Points* >> *Add*.
-Enter the ChargeBox ID configured in the Charging Station and confirm.
+1. In order for SteVe to accept messages from a charge point, the charge point must first be registered.
+To add a charge point to SteVe select *Data Management* >> *Charge Points* >> *Add*.
+Enter the ChargeBox ID configured in the charge point and confirm.

 2. The charge points must be configured to communicate with following addresses.
 Depending on the OCPP version of the charge point, SteVe will automatically route messages to the version-specific implementation.
     - SOAP: `http://<your-server-ip>:<port>/steve/services/CentralSystemService`
     - WebSocket/JSON: `ws://<your-server-ip>:<port>/steve/websocket/CentralSystemService/<chargeBoxId>`

-As soon as a Heartbeat is received you should see the Status of the Charging Station in the SteVe Dashboard.
+As soon as a heartbeat is received, you should see the status of the charge point in the SteVe Dashboard.

 *Have fun!*